Welcome back to school and to our first month of WSDLC “Flipped Classroom” training series!

 Advantage Accounts

 Briefly, advantage accounts allow you to purchase content that is available only to your students.
 View the Working with an OverDrive Advantage Account (K-12 Schools) video below to learn more, or download the PDF.
-(We’ll be going through a deeper review on Advantage accounts in November’s Flipped Classroom!)
+(We’ll be going through a deeper review on Advantage accounts in October’s Flipped Classroom!)

 That brings us to the end of this month’s Flipped Classroom training on Getting Started!
 Whether you are new to the WSDLC, or are a returning member, we hope you found this information helpful.
+See you again in October for our next Flipped Classroom topic: Advantage Accounts & Marketplace!

 If you have any questions, or would just like to know more about getting started with OverDrive, we encourage you to schedule a 20-minute one-on-one session with OverDrive.
 Contact the WSDLC OverDrive team (wsdlc@overdrive.com) to schedule a session or ask a question.